Raif Muradov

 Raif Muradov (Раиф Мурадов; born 10 December 1993) is a Bulgarian footballer who plays as a defender for Levski Lom.

 Career

 Muradov began his professional career at Chavdar Etropole.
 In 2013, he moved to Montana.
-After helping the team to gain promotion to A Group, he was released from the team and joined the 3rd league team Botev Vratsa.
+After helping the team to gain promotion to the A Group, he was released from the team and joined the 3rd league team Botev Vratsa.

 In January 2016, Muradov returned to Montana.
 He made his A Group debut on 6 March 2016 in a match against Cherno More Varna.
 On 24 November 2016, Muradov's contract was terminated by mutual consent.

 On 22 December 2016, Muradov joined Oborishte Panagyurishte.
 On 30 June 2017, he moved to Chernomorets Balchik.

 In January 2018, Muradov joined North-West Third League side Spartak Pleven but was released at the end of the season.

 On 24 July 2018, Muradov signed with Kariana.